Bisaurones – enzymatic production and biological evaluation†

-The Trametes versicolor laccase catalyzed oxidation of chalcone butein afforded four dimers of aurone sulfuretin (i.e two regioisomeric pairs of diasteromers, 1 - 4) as the major products.
-The formation of the dimers was explained by a two step process involving initial cyclization of butein into aurone sulfuretin, followed by combining of two molecules of sulfuretin.
-The coupling process occurred between 2,10-double bond of one molecule of sulfuretin and (3′,4′) catechol group of the another to yield dimeric structure.
-This was confirmed by the experiment involving laccase catalyzed oxidation of sulfuretin yielding the same dimeric bisaurones.
-Compounds 1, 3 and 4, were isolated using semipreparatve HPLC and characterized by detailed analysis of NMR, MS, IR, and UV-Vis data.
-The structure of compound 2, isolated as a mixture containing ca. 25% of 1 was proposed by comparison of 1H NMR data to 1 and by LC-ESIMS analyses.
-The starting chalcone butein and products of the biocatalytic transformation, aurone sulfuretin and sulfuretin dimers 1, 3 and 4 were evaluated for cytotoxic and antioxidative properties in vitro using healthy human fibroblasts (MRC5) cell line.
-Biotransformation products showed lower cytotoxicity but higher antioxidative properties.
-C. coggygria bark methanol extract rich in butein and sulfuretin was also biotransformed by laccase.
-Transformed extract exhibited significantly improved antioxidative activities.
+The Trametes versicolor laccase catalyzed oxidation of chalcone butein afforded four dimers of aurone sulfuretin (i.e. two regioisomeric pairs of diasteromers, 1–4) as the major products.
+The formation of the dimers was explained by a two step process involving the initial cyclization of butein into aurone sulfuretin, followed by the combination of two molecules of sulfuretin.
+The coupling process occurred between the 2,10-double bond of one molecule of sulfuretin and the (3′,4′) catechol group of the other to yield a dimeric structure.
+This was confirmed by the experiment involving the laccase catalyzed oxidation of sulfuretin yielding the same dimeric bisaurones.
+Compounds 1, 3 and 4, were isolated using semipreparative HPLC and characterized by the detailed analysis of the NMR, MS, IR, and UV-vis data.
+The structure of compound 2, isolated as a mixture containing ca. 25% of compound 1, was proposed by the comparison of 1H NMR data to compound 1 and by using LC-ESIMS analysis.
+The starting chalcone butein and the products of the biocatalytic transformation, aurone sulfuretin and sulfuretin dimers 1, 3 and 4, were evaluated for their cytotoxic and antioxidative properties in vitro using a healthy human fibroblast (MRC5) cell line.
+The biotransformation products showed lower cytotoxicity but higher antioxidative properties.
+The C. coggygria bark methanol extract rich in butein and sulfuretin was also biotransformed by laccase.
+The transformed extract exhibited significantly improved antioxidative activities.